 Addiction is a chronic illness.
 This means that it never really goes away.
 We are not cured of alcoholism or drug addiction any more that we are cured of diabetes or heart disease.
 We can, however, learn to manage the symptoms and learn to live life freely and happily without the urge to drink or take drugs.
 But, as we said before, this takes time.
 Individuals who leave treatment after 28 days or less are significantly more susceptible to relapse.
 This is a sure sign that the individual needs to re-enter treatment for drug addiction or alcoholism.
 With long term drug rehab, patients can stop the endless, debilitating loop of treatment, relapse, and more treatment.
 It is possible to enter treatment for substance abuse and achieve long-term sobriety.
 This is accomplished with long-term treatment.

 Many people see the words “long term drug rehab” and they cringe.
 Visions of being cooped up in a hospital setting for weeks and months cloud the mind.
 The reality of long-term treatment couldn’t be farther from the truth.
-Most long-term programs offer a tiered system of treatment, starting with drug or alcohol detoxification, then to residential treatment, “partial hospitalization”, sober living, and finally after care.
+Most long-term programs offer a tiered system of treatment, starting with drug or alcohol detoxification, then to residential treatment, “partial hospitalization”, IOP, and finally after care.
 Each phase of treatment is less intensive than the last, until the client is ready to enter back into life with a new set of coping skills and motivations.
 Visit our blog to learn more.

 Drug and Alcohol Detoxification